GoogleChrome/developer.chrome.com/site/en/docs/extensions/mv3/getstarted/extensions-101/index.md

 {% endDetailsSummary %}

-Some organizations use [enterprise policies][doc-cws-enterprise] to install extensions on their user's devices.
+Some organizations use enterprise policies to install extensions on their user's devices.
 These extensions may either be fetched from the Chrome Web Store or hosted on the organization's web servers.
+Read about both in [Enterprise publishing options][doc-cws-enterprise].

 {% endDetails %}